A categorical derivation of Lebesgue integration: Introduction

 Let us recall this notion.
 An object $Z$ of a category $\cat{C}$ is \demph{initial} if for each object $C$ of $\cat{C}$, there is exactly one map $Z \to C$ in $\cat{C}$.
 For example, the empty set is initial in the category of sets, the trivial group is initial in the category of groups, and $\Z$ is initial in the category of rings with identity.
 A slightly less trivial example, closer in shape to those we will consider, is as follows.
-In the category whose objects are triples $(X, x, r)$ consisting of a set $X$, an element $x \in X$ and a function $r \from X \to X$, and whose maps are functions preserving this structure, the initial object is $(\nat, 0, s)$, where $s$ is the successor function $n \mapsto n + 1$.
-(Concretely: for any set $X$, element $x$ and function $r \from X \to X$, there is a unique sequence $(x_n)_{n \geq 0}$ in $X$ satisfying $x_0 = x$ and $x_{n + 1} = r(x_n)$.)
-Initiality is a type of universal property, and conversely, all universal properties can be expressed in terms of initiality.
+There is a category whose objects are triples $(X, x, r)$ consisting of a set $X$, an element $x \in X$ and a function $r \from X \to X$, and whose maps are functions preserving this structure.
+Its initial object is $(\nat, 0, s)$, where $s$ is the successor function $n \mapsto n + 1$.
+Concretely, initiality means that for any set $X$, element $x$ and function $r \from X \to X$, there is a unique sequence $(x_n)_{n \geq 0}$ in $X$ satisfying $x_0 = x$ and $x_{n + 1} = r(x_n)$.

 Any two initial objects of a category are isomorphic.
 Hence, any theorem stating that an object is initial in some category characterizes it uniquely up to isomorphism.
-Our first theorem does this for the Banach space $L^p[0, 1]$, equipped with a small amount of extra structure.
+Our first theorem does this for the Banach space $L^p[0, 1]$ equipped with a small amount of extra structure.
 Our second theorem does it for the functor $L^p$ from finite measure spaces to Banach spaces, again with some extra structure.
-Both characterize $L^p$ uniquely up to isometric isomorphism.
-Moreover, the initiality of $L^1$ leads swiftly to a unique characterization of the integration operator.
+(A \demph{finite measure space} is a measure space with finite total measure; the underlying set need not be finite.)
+Thus, both characterize $L^p$ uniquely up to isometric isomorphism.
+And in both cases, the initiality of $L^1$ leads swiftly to a unique characterization of the integration operator.

 What is the point of these theorems?

 First, they enable us to leapfrog all the customary preliminary definitions, directly characterizing Lebesgue integrability and Lebesgue integration.